lefthandenterprises/wpstallman/readme.md

-# WPStallman
+# W.P.
+Stallman

 A WordPress packaging utility designed to help developers generate **database installers** for their WordPress plugins.

-The name is a combination of W\.C.
-Fields, WordPress, and Richard Stallman , combining a philosophy of open tools with a curmudgeonly approach to software development.
+The name is a combination of W. C. Fields, WordPress, and Richard Stallman , combining a philosophy of open tools with a curmudgeonly approach to software development.

 ---